 Dreamers Academy is the first dual-language school in Sarasota County.
 The School's mission is to develop bilingual, biliterate, and cross-cultural leaders of character within a caring environment that encourages family engagement and celebrates America.
 We follow the model of the Center for Applied Linguistics, currently used by the most successful Dual Language Programs across the country.

-The School has just completed its first year of operations with an enrollment of nearly 200 students in Kindergarten through Second grade.
-The School's enrollment for the 2022-2023 is currently at 290 students.
+The School has just completed its second year of operations with an enrollment of 306 students in Kindergarten through Third grade.
+The School's enrollment for the 2023-2024 is currently at 440 students from Kindergarten through Fourth grade.

-During the School first year of operations, the School had a full staff and the most diverse teacher cohort in the district, where 78% of teachers are fully bilingual and 60% teachers have graduate degrees.
+During the School's second year of operations, the School had a full staff and the most diverse teacher cohort in the district, where 78% of teachers are fully bilingual and 60% teachers have graduate degrees.
 For family engagement, the school started the Parent Teacher Council (PTC) to support fundraising initiatives and events like fall festival, staff appreciation week, and spirit days for students.
-The School coordinated school wide events that have become traditions such as Literacy parade, walkathon, and Field day.
-The School also partnered with Suncoast Remake Learning Day and collaborated with over ten community organizations like CreArte Latino Cultural Center, MCR Health, First 1000 Days Suncoast, Women's Resource Center, Sarasota County Libraries, SRQ Strong, The Literacy Council of Sarasota, Probinsky & Cole Attorneys at Law, CareerSource Suncoast, Girls Scouts of Gulfcoast Florida, Early Learning Coalition of Sarasota County, and radio stations 105.3 La Zeta and 99.1 FM.
+The School coordinated school wide events that have become traditions such as Literacy parade, Fun Run, and Field day.
+The School also partnered with Suncoast Remake Learning Day for a second time in a row and collaborated with community organizations like CreArte Latino Cultural Center, MCR Health, First 1000 Days Suncoast, Women's Resource Center, Sarasota County Libraries, SRQ Strong, The Literacy Council of Sarasota, Probinsky & Cole Attorneys at Law, CareerSource Suncoast, Girls Scouts of Gulfcoast Florida, Early Learning Coalition of Sarasota County, and radio stations 105.3 La Zeta and 99.1 FM.
 Multiple education institutions have toured the school to learn from its bilingual model, including Community Foundation, Selby Gardens, leadership from both Manatee and Sarasota School Districts, University of South Florida, University of Central Florida, and University of Florida.
-The School have become a United Way Suncoast strategic partner with the goal of achieving 100% grade level reading for the our students and started an After School Literacy and Enrichment program to support the School's students and families.
+We also were awarded a grant for \$110,500 from Impact 100 SRQ to build our Biblioteca Tech Center to support our students' literacy initiatives.
+The School has become a United Way Suncoast strategic partner with the goal of achieving 100% grade level reading for our students and started an After School literacy enrichment and tutoring program to support the School's students and families.